magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 That's very bad.
 The locally installed `jar` package for the `valip` library does not contain any `valip` source files.
-How this could happen? *The answer, my friend, is blowin' in the* `boot` [wiki](https://github.com/boot-clj/boot/wiki/Boot-Environment#env-keys):
+How this could happen? *The answer, my friend, is blowin' in the* `boot`, namely in its [wiki](https://github.com/boot-clj/boot/wiki/Boot-Environment#env-keys):

 * `:resource-paths`: A set of path strings.
-These paths will be on the classpath and the files contained will be emitted as final artifacts;
+These paths will be on the classpath and **the files contained will be emitted as final artifacts**;
 * `:source-paths`: A set of path strings.
-These paths will be on the classpath but the files contained will not be emitted as final artifacts.
+These paths will be on the classpath but **the files contained will not be emitted as final artifacts**.

-So, even if the `:source-paths` set of directories will be on the `classpath` of the project, as we already know from the `valip` library to be able to be compiled and test, the contained files will not be emitted in the final artifacts, as we just discovered by listing the content of the `emitted final artifact*, i.e., the `jar file.
+So, even if the `:source-paths` set of directories will be on the `classpath` of the project, as we already know from the `valip` library to be able to be compiled and test, the contained files will not be emitted in the final artifacts, as we just discovered by listing the content of the **emitted final artifact**, i.e., the `jar file.

-On the contrary, the files contained in the set of directories set as value of the `:resource-paths will be emitted in the final `jar` file as well.
+On the contrary, the files contained in the set of directories of the `:resource-paths` will be emitted in the final `jar` file as well.

-So, the easiest solution seems to be to set the `:resource-paths` in the `set-env!` form:
+So, the easiest solution seems to be to set the `:resource-paths` in the `set-env!` form as follows:

 ```clj
 (set-env!